-The claimant retired a few months after receiving a new manager.
-The claimant was disqualified from benefits upon a finding that she quit without good cause connected with the work.
+The claimant left voluntarily for personal reasons after attempting to rescind her resignation.
+She was disqualified from benefits upon a finding that she quit without good cause.
 The claimant appealed, and a hearing was scheduled before an administrative law judge.

 The Hearing Decision

 The Administrative Law Judge (ALJ) found that the claimant quit voluntarily without good cause connected with the work, and she was disqualified from benefits.
 The ALJ found the employer’s testimony to be more credible than the claimant’s, particularly because the employer’s evidence was clear, consistent, and supported by the witness’ contemporaneous notes.
 Because the claimant offered no testimony regarding her reason for leaving work, the claimant’s resignation was without good cause connected with the work.
 The claimant disagreed and appealed, arguing that she was discharged.

 The Board of Review (The Board) agreed with the ALJ’s decision and the claimant remained disqualified from benefits.
 The Board found that the ALJ’s decision was reasonably based on the record of evidence.
 The Board deferred to the ALJ’s findings of fact and credibility determinations and found no reason to overturn them.

 - The first finding that must be made in a hearing on the claimant’s separation from employment is the nature of the separation.
 In this case, the employer testified to conversations with the claimant regarding the claimant’s resignation and her attempt to rescind it.
 The claimant testified that she had been fired.
 The ALJ was charged with determining which was correct before deciding whether the separation was disqualifying.
 In this case, the employer’s testimony regarding her conversations with the claimant was supported by notes she had made at the time of the conversations.
 Her testimony was found to be more credible than the claimant’s.
 In similar situations, supporting documentation can be crucial.